 In this method, Hirata et al. (2011) assembled a large data base of HPLC-based pigment data.
 Using the method of Uitz et al. (2006), contributions of the three phytoplankton size classes (micro, nano and picophytoplankton) to total chlorophyll concentration in each sample were computed on the basis of their diagnostic pigments.
 Next, the contribution to microplankton from diatoms is computed using the concentration of fucoxanthin, a diagnostic pigment for diatoms.
-Microplankton is assumed to be composed of diatoms and dinoflagellates, and the chlorophyll concentration associated with dinoflagellates is estimated by subtracting the diatom contribution from the microplankton concentration.
+Microplankton is assumed to be composed of diatoms and dinoflagellates, and the chlorophyll concentration from the microplankton concentration.
 Similarly, nanoplankton is subdivided into green algae and Prymnesiophytes, and picoplankton into prokaryotes and pico-eukaryotes and a separate class is assigned to Prochlorococcus sp.